Fort Worth Drunk Driving Accident Lawyer Near You

 Drunk driving accidents frequently result in fires.
 As such, it is not uncommon for injured parties to be brought to the hospital with burns on their body.
 If these burns are severe, they may need to undergo skin grafting surgery and rehabilitative therapy.

-How Much Compensation Can You Receive For A Drunk Driving Accident?
+How Much Compensation Can You Receive For A Drunk Driving Accident in Fort Worth, TX?

 There are two main factors that dictate how much compensation an individual is likely to receive when they are injured by an intoxicated driver.
 They are: